avraham-bernstein/avraham-bernstein.github.io/cv/AvrahamAbeBernstein-CV.md

 1. Junior economist and programmer for electric utility capacity planning models.

-$py(id="oeb"; task="Public interest intervenor-economist in the ECAP77 hearings on marginal cost pricing for electricty")
+$py(id="oeb"; task="Public interest intervenor-economist in the ECAP77 hearings on marginal cost pricing for electricity")
 ### 1977: [Ontario Energy Board](https://www.oeb.ca) Toronto Ontario {#$(id)}

 $if(is_pdf)